How to Stop Snoring

 Linking the cause of your snoring to the cure

-Monitoring your snoring for patterns can often help you pinpoint the reasons why you snore, what makes it worse, and how to go about stopping.
-To identify important patterns, it helps to keep a sleep diary.
+Monitoring your snoring for patterns can often help you pinpoint the reasons why you snore, what makes it worse, and how to go about stopping it.
+To identify important patterns, it helps to keep a sleep diary (or use a sleep tracking app).
 If you have a sleep partner, they can help you fill it in.
 If you sleep alone, set up a camera to record yourself at night.

 |HOW you snore reveals WHY you snore|